Christian D'Urso: Early career

 D'Urso was born in Rieti, Italy.
 He began his professional career in the youth teams of local Lazio club and Serie A giants A.S.
 Roma.
 After playing in the youth teams, D'Urso became a mainstay in the Primavera side and went on to make over fifty appearances under manager Alberto de Rossi, in the Campionato Nazionale Primavera and UEFA Youth League.

 2016–17 season

 After impressing, D'Urso was loaned out to Serie B side Latina in order to gain match experience in professional leagues.
 He made his debut for Latina on 27 August 2016 in an eventual 1–4 loss to Hellas Verona, playing just over half an hour after coming on as a substitute.

 Loan to Apollon Smyrnis

 On 30 August 2018, he joined Apollon Smyrnis of the Superleague on a season-long loan from Roma.

 Cittadella

 On 7 August 2019, D'Urso signed to Serie B side Cittadella a deal.

 Perugia

 On 31 January 2022, D'Urso moved to Perugia on loan with an obligation to buy.

 Cosenza

 On 1 July 2022, D'Urso signed with Cosenza.

+Triestina

+On 1 September 2023, D'Urso moved on loan to Triestina, with an obligation to buy in case of Triestina's promotion to Serie B. On 5 August 2024, D'Urso returned to Triestina on a permanent basis with a two-year contract.